Quinnod345/eoschatai/GOOGLE-VERIFICATION-GUIDE.md

 1. You've added a homepage with an easily accessible privacy policy link
 2. You've created a comprehensive privacy policy at the URL
-3. You've verified ownership of the eosbot.ai domain
+3. You've verified ownership of the app.eosbot.ai domain

 Include screenshots or links demonstrating the changes.